 The sustained or repeat use of amphetamines can lead to physical and psychological dependence that will also result in withdrawal when the drugs are no longer being used.
-When use of amphetamines abruptly stops, withdrawal symptoms quickly set in causing the brain and the body to go through a series of uncomfortable, not so pleasure some reactions both physically and psychologically.
+According to the US National Library of Medicine, when use of amphetamines abruptly stops, withdrawal symptoms quickly set in causing the brain and the body to go through a series of uncomfortable, not so pleasure some reactions both physically and psychologically.

 Amphetamine use actually causes an initial spike in the creation of the natural hormones epinephrine and norepinephrine which is followed by a lowered production of these naturally occurring hormones over time.
 The result is a physical dependence that the body develops on amphetamines to cause this spike in the development of naturally occurring hormones to make the individual feel good or feel pleasure.

 Physically, the body will go through a range of withdrawal symptoms when amphetamine use is abruptly stopped including a boost in hunger and extreme fatigue.
 Most people who use amphetamines tend to binge on the drugs feeling extensive highs followed by a crash and burn cycle that includes extreme fatigue and long periods of sleep.

 Additional physical symptoms of amphetamine withdrawal include: